freemocap/documentation/docs/Writerside/topics/resources/groundplane_calibration.md

 # Ground Plane Calibration
-> Ground plane calibration is a feature-in-progress, which means it is available only by installing FreeMoCap from
-> source and switching to the 'charuco_groundplane' branch {style = "note"}
->

 ## What is ground plane calibration?
 Ground plane calibration sets the 3D world so that “up” (the Z axis) means up and the ground is where it should be.